surinderlohat/react-hooks/hooks/loader.md

 # Use Loader

-User Loader Hook helps in showing the loader while making any API call or async operations. this hook will help in managing seprate loaders for api calls.
+Use Loader Hook helps in showing the loader while making any API call or async operations. this hook will help in managing seprate loaders for api calls.

 ## Features